Hope for the future

 He grew up in Papatoetoe, Auckland and his family would often holiday in Port Waikato where he was a keen flounder fisherman at the rugged west coast’s Sunset Beach.

 Having worked in accounts, payroll and HR for New Zealand railways for 31 years, he would get around by train to work and on holiday.
 He remembers it taking 16 hours to travel by train from Auckland to Wellington.

 Now retired, the 73-year-old spends his days in a quiet town on the south side of the Waikato with his 15-year-old cat ‘Tiger’ who turned up out of nowhere as a stray kitten.
 Milton fed her and “then she was here for good”.

 Supporting the Heart Foundation

-He has been quietly supporting the Heart Foundation for the past seven years but wanted to make a more meaningful impact on New Zealand’s biggest killer.
+He has been quietly supporting the Heart Foundation for the past seven years but wanted to make a more meaningful impact on New Zealand’s single biggest killer.
 To give back to both the community and the Heart Foundation, Milton felt it was only natural to leave a gift in his will to the charity.